Levi-Huynh/Sprint-Challenge--Hash-BC/interview.md

 # HOW DOES PYTHON ADD AN ELEMENT TO THE begining OF A LIST?
 1. Check if theres any empty space at the end of the array
 2. If not:
-    1) allocate a new array, pace the first lement and copy over the test
+    1) allocate a new array, place the first lement and copy over the test
     2) Free memory from the old array
 3 If so:
     1) starting at back, move Each element to the right one space